owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_4.md

 title: Image_№4_from_Source1
 media_type: image

-_title: The Penny Magazine, The Mocking-Bird
+_title: The Penny Magazine, The Mocking-Bird (page 2)
 description: An image of magazine page with two text columns discussing mocking birds.
 creator: Charles Knight, The Society for the Diffusion of Useful Knowledge
 _date: 1833